 The Roomba 650 was the only robot vacuum we tested that continues to rely on a semi-random navigation pattern with obstacle avoidance.
 Most comparable manufacturers seem to be switching to a mapping based system, where the robot creates a map of the room as it goes, cleaning in a much more systematic way.
 Even iRobot is following suit, with their newest Roomba model having a similar navigation system.
 Nevertheless, the Roomba 650 held its own with the highest end models in our tests, even surprising us on some of them with its performance.

 To start off, the Roomba started off at a significant disadvantage in this category.
-The 650 is really only meant for cleaning one room at a time, as manufacturer recommends that you cordon it off to one room to maximize cleaning efficiency.
+The 650 is really only meant for cleaning one room at a time, as the manufacturer recommends that you cordon it off to one room to maximize cleaning efficiency.
 All other models that we tested have multi-room navigation capabilities.
 We put the 650 through our gauntlet of tests, and while it did perform poorly in the multi-room and huge room tests, it did surprise at its ability to navigate out of very cluttered situations with lots of furniture.
 It even did well enough in the cluttered room to offset its poor performance in the multi-room test and receive an overall score than the Samsung POWERbot.
-You can see just how well the 650 deals with a very cluttered situation in the video below.

 The 650 would be a good choice if you only have one, small to medium room that has a large amount of clutter.
 For almost everything else, we would recommend just paying a little more and getting one of the other models.